-My nerves danced on top of my skin, “Five more minutes to go,” I encouraged myself as I continued treading through the thick snow.
+My nerves danced on top of my skin, “Five more minutes to go,” I encouraged myself and continued treading through the deep snow.

-Inside my house, I removed the wet coat and shoes and headed toward the kitchen.
-The lights were dim, and I could feel cold air seeping through the crack in the kitchen window.
-I turned the oven on to heat the area, when I saw something scurry across the floor, I was too tired to investigate so I didn’t.
+I turned the oven on to heat the area, when I thought I saw something scurry across the floor, I was too tired to investigate so I didn’t.

-Despite a failing heating system my place was warmer than the outside.
-Inside my cage I was protected from the elements but still I had no peace, you see Halloween was over yet in this neighborhood it never ends.
+Despite a failing heating system, my place was warmer than the outside.
+Inside my cage I was protected from the elements but still I had no peace, you see Halloween was underway yet in this neighborhood it never ends.

-I made a small pot of coffee and heated the leftovers in the microwave, wondering how the families Uptown were preparing for dinner on this dark-frosty night.
+I made a small pot of coffee and heated the leftovers in the microwave, and wondered how the families Uptown were preparing for dinner on this dark-frosty night.

 Johnny and Elizabeth were told its dinnertime; and Dad, he was probably relaxing in the den drinking a Brandy, unwinding from his hectic high- salaried job.
 “One day” I thought, sinking my teeth on a seasoned meatball.

-He took off his coat and handed me two plates of what smelled like heaven.
+I opened the door and Chris walked in and handed me two plates of what smelled like heaven.
 His mother had made roast beef, red potatoes, and a side dish of asparagus.
-I took the plate to the kitchen placed it inside the refrigerator, Chris opened a bottle of whiskey, and I went upstairs to take a shower.
+I took the plate to the kitchen and put it inside the refrigerator.
+Chris opened a bottle of whiskey, and I went upstairs to take a shower.

-During my shower he made himself comfortable in my bedroom and scanned for something interesting to watch.
-After showering, I took a sip of whiskey and flopped on my bed.
-I was wearing a T-shirt and panties when I returned to my bedroom, but it was no big deal.
+During my shower he made himself comfortable in my bedroom, scanning for something interesting to watch.
+After showering, I flopped on my bed and took a sip of Jack.
+I was wearing a T-shirt and panties, but it was no big deal.
 Chris and I had been friends since high school, nothing more, nothing less.
 He was like a brother to me, a handsome one but clearly family.

-Chris worked at the bank Uptown and usually arrived home about an hour or so after me.
-He had growing concerns about me walking home alone from the bus stop.
+Chris lived in a duplex about three blocks from me and worked at the bank Uptown, and usually arrived home about an hour or so after me.
+He had mounting concerns about me walking home alone from the bus stop.